Today's Articles

 Europeans feared communities of escaped Africans, known as Maroons or quilombos, in frontier areas.
 The largest of these communities, the "Republic of Palmore's," originated in the 1600s and, at its peak, had a population of approximately 11,000.
 This community, composed primarily of Africans but including Indians, contained three villages, spiritual gathering places, and shops and operated under its legal system.
 Its army repelled European military attacks until 1694.

 The Lumbee are a distinct Tri-racial Native American ethnic group that includes African people.
-Since about 1625, they've lived in southeastern North Carolina.
+They have lived in southeastern North Carolina since about 1625.
 Numbering about 50,000, they are primarily located in Robeson County, NC.
 Also, the Shinnecock is a federally recognized tribe of historically Algonquian-speaking Native Americans based at the eastern end of Long Island, New York.
 With African roots, and despite having documented history since the 1700s, their roots go even further back.

 In 1816, a U. S. soldier reported that prosperous plantations existed for fifty miles along the banks of the Apalachicola River.
 The African-Seminole forces repeatedly repelled U. S. slaveholders' posses and the U. S. Army.
 The Second Seminole War resulted in 1,600 dead and cost over $40 million.
 The purchase of Florida from Spain was the U. S. government's attempt to eliminate it as a refuge for runaways.
 Before the American Civil War, many Native American nations on the eastern seaboard of the United States became biracial communities.

 Blacks were victims of the Indian Removal Act of 1830.
 By 1860, the Five Civilized Nations in the Indian Territory consisted of 18 percent Africans.
 The Seminoles appointed six Black Seminoles members to its governing council.
 After the American Civil War, the Buffalo Soldiers, six regiments of Black U. S. Army troops, helped to end Native resistance to U. S. control after the War.
-The most significant African-Native American was John Horse, a Black Seminole Chief who was a master marksman and diplomat in Florida and Oklahoma.
+The most significant African-Native American was John Horse, a Black Seminole Chief, a master marksman, and a diplomat in Florida and Oklahoma.
 By the time of the American Civil War, the Black Seminole Chief was in Mexico and Texas.

 Horse negotiated a treaty with the U. S. government in 1870.
 On July 4th of that year, when his Seminole nation crossed into Texas, it was a historic moment: an African people had arrived together on this soil under the command of their ruling monarch, Chief John Horse.
 Today, many African Americans can trace their ancestry in part to a Native American tribe.